Ridgefield-Crystal Lake Presbyterian Church

 LW serves communities that have only contaminated water available.
 It has developed a simple, safe, water-filtration system that is easy to install and maintain.
 The system is usually installed in a public building, such as a church or school, and is supervised by a committee from the community.
 LW teams and partners have installed and operate more than 835 safe-water systems in developing areas of the world.

-In June 2015, Ridgefield-Crystal Lake Presbyterian Church joined LW in its mission.
-We now partner with two Guatemalan churches so that the compassion and transforming love of Jesus might be shared with our global neighbors.
+In June 2015, Ridgefield-Crystal Lake Presbyterian Church joined LWW in its mission.
+We now partner with three Guatemalan churches so that the compassion and transforming love of Jesus might be shared with our global neighbors.
 Team members serve others in need, seeing new connections and making lasting friendships.

 Belén (Bethlehem) Presbyterian Church